Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 Fast-forward to my 18-year-old self.
 Although I moved out, I had too many clothes, shoes and random items around my room.
 It was an organised mess at the best of times.
 My clothes were stored in ‘clothe bins’ and whatever couldn’t fit, was thrown onto a spare bed.

 Occasionally, I’d find the will to sort through my things.
 It was so satisfying.
 I still didn’t understand the importance of organisation, despite that.
 Whenever I looked long enough at my clutter, I’d feel overwhelmed.
 I legitimately had NO IDEA how to change the habits I’d taken with me from childhood.

 I finally plucked up the courage to clean my room.
-I got rid of many unused clothes, gave away shoes, trashed random boxes I’d collected from online orders… all that heaviness was finally gone.
+I got rid of many unused clothes, gave away shoes, recycled random boxes I’d collected from online orders… all that heaviness was finally gone.

 The years that followed involved the usual occurrences of life… pain, lessons and striving to be better.
-De-cluttering to me, would feel like an emotional release.
+De-cluttering to me, felt like an emotional release.
 I didn’t need to hold onto pain, whether it was mental or in the form of material things.
 Funnily enough, when I’m mad, I clean.
 Quickly.